-Scalability Results
+5. Scalability Results

-To explore the generality of these conclusions, we performed similar tests with varied target numbers and different sensor population sizes.
-The first set of tests kept the sensor population static, but introduced between 1 and 24 targets.
-The scenario was otherwise identical to previous tests.
+To explore the generality of these conclusions, we performed experiments with varied target numbers and different sensor population sizes.
+The first set of tests kept the sensor population static, but contained between 1 and 24 targets.
+The scenario was otherwise identical to those in Section 3.
 Figure 7 shows that our original communication disparity profile is maintained if the target density is varied, although the level of disparity is reduced as the number of targets increases.
-Intuitively, this is because more agents are doing more work, and thus the effect of distinguished overworked nodes is minimized.
-As in Figure 3, when there is only a single node per sector, overlapping roles exacerbates the problem.
+Intuitively, this is because more agents are doing more work, and thus the effect of distinguished overworked agents is minimized.
+As in Figure 3, when there is only a single sensor per sector, overlapping roles exacerbates the problem.
 Similarly consistent results are shown in Figure 8.
 As one would expect, the baseline RMS error increases with the number of targets, since the bounded sensing capabilities result in fewer average measurements per target.